-Will You Deviate From Standard Terms and Course Structure?
+Will You Keep Your Current Terms and Course Structure?

 CBE allows for more flexibility in course delivery and term structure than traditional learning models, but it can also be embedded within the standard academic calendar.
-When launching your CBE transformation, it’s vital to determine whether you will be sticking with your typical enrollment calendar, or will you allow for rolling enrollment with varying start dates throughout the year?
+When launching your CBE transformation, it’s vital to determine whether you will stick with your typical enrollment calendar or allow rolling enrollment with varying start dates throughout the year.

-Varied start dates (weekly or monthly) and rolling enrollments throughout the year afford some extra flexibility that is characteristic of many CBE models.
-A major CBE selling point for students is acceleration through their courses: students spend time focusing on areas of weakness rather than following a shared class pace.
+Varied start dates (weekly or monthly) and rolling enrollments throughout the year afford some extra flexibility characteristic of many CBE models.
+A major CBE selling point for students is acceleration through their courses.
+Rather than following a shared class pace, students spend less time on the areas they’ve already mastered and more time focusing on their areas of weakness.
 If you want your programs to allow for acceleration, you may also want to consider your course delivery models.
 Online programs, for instance, may be more amenable to varied start dates and course acceleration.

 Two common CBE grade reporting styles are pass/fail and a competency scale.

-With a pass/fail grading, passing indicates that students have proven the competencies for a course of study.
-Programs may have a minimum cut score for formative assessments for each section of competencies to pass.
+With a pass/fail grading system, passing indicates that students have proven the competencies for a course of study.
+Programs may have a minimum required score for formative assessments for each section of competencies to pass.
 On performance assessments, students are given a rubric outlining competencies and the activity requirements that meet each competency.
 Students must prove competency in each rubric section to pass.
 This grading style can be especially effective for certification programs or technical degrees.

 Will You Change Your Tuition Model?

 If you’re switching to a CBE model that allows course acceleration or varied start dates, you might consider changes to your tuition model.
-CBE programs often allow students to have a minimum enrollment requirement for competency-units but don’t have a max limit for their term.
+CBE programs often allow students to have a minimum enrollment requirement for competency units but don’t have a maximum for their term.
 If this is the case, consider how your tuition model might change.
-Some popular options are to charge flat-rate tuition for full-time or part-time, or charge by competency-unit.
+Some popular options are to charge flat-rate tuition for full-time or part-time enrollments, or charge by competency unit.

-If you’re currently working with a credit-hour based tuition model, a simple conversion can help with your tuition evaluation and conversion; One competency-unit in your CBE program can be equal to one traditional credit hour.
-You may not need a change your tuition model if you’re following a standard term schedule or allowing accelerated courses with traditional start dates and competency-unit limits.
+If you currently have a credit-hour-based tuition model, a simple conversion can help — one competency unit in your CBE program can equal one traditional credit hour.
+You may not need to change your tuition model if you’re following a standard term schedule or allowing accelerated courses with traditional start dates and competency-unit limits.